Company logo

 • Neurosurgery Treatment

-By Mitali Pawar
+By Mitali Pawar 8th Mar '23 9th June '24

-According to a 2017 study published in the journal Neurosurgery, seizures occurred in 14-41% of patients who underwent brain surgery.
-The rate of seizures varied depending on the type of surgery; for example, the incidence was higher for seizures after epilepsy surgery (41%) than with tumor surgery (14%).
+• The rate of seizures varied depending on the type of surgery; for example, the incidence was higher for seizures after epilepsy surgery (41%) than with tumor surgery (14%).

 Other studies have shown the incidence of seizures is higher in patients who underwent open surgery compared to those who underwent minimally invasive or endoscopic surgery.
 Seizures are more likely to occur in the immediate postoperative period (within 2 weeks of surgery) and are usually self-limiting.

 The incidence of seizures after brain surgery is low.
 Yet, one must be aware of the potential risk of seizures.
-And to take the appropriate precautions to minimize the risk.
+And take the appropriate precautions to minimize the risk.

 Is it common to have a seizure after brain surgery?

+According to the National Center for Biotechnology Information (NCBI), seizures after brain surgery are not uncommon.
+However, the frequency of seizures varies depending on the type of surgery and the underlying condition.
 Seizures after meningioma removal or brain tumor removal may be more common than seizures after other types of brain surgery.
 The likelihood of seizures after craniotomy also varies depending on the location of the tumor and the extent of the surgery.

 In some cases, seizures may resolve on their own after brain surgery.
 In other cases, seizures may persist or even worsen.
 However, seizures can occur as a side effect of brain surgery, but it is not common.

-An experienced Dr James Walker has quoted that -
+An experienced Dr. James Walker has quoted that -

 Do seizures go away on their own after brain surgery?